 Default reference periods will begin at 00.00 on the nearest Monday morning on or after 1 April, 1 August and 1 December each year.
 Therefore if a company fails to set its reference periods, then the Government's default dates are applicable.

 There are several ways to obtain mobile workers data to include within a Reference Period.
 You can use an external source, such as a Transport Consultancy, a Tachograph Analysis company, or you could contact either the Freight Transport Association (FTA) or the Road Haulage Association (RHA), who both have departments specialising in this aspect of your legal requirements.
-However, if you are an operator with 20 or less vehicles, you may find it cheaper and easier to calculate your own data, and for those of you who fall into this category, we have created a calculator and a set of master spreadsheet reference periods and some simple instructions to guide you through the process - see the link for Record Keeping.
+However, if you are an operator with 20 or less vehicles, you may find it cheaper and easier to calculate your own data.

 If your company wants to put in place a set of reference periods that are specific to it's operation, then you are obliged to enter into a workforce agreement with your staff.